-Wright L3A Office Methods and Appliances
+L3A Office Methods and Appliances

 Practice and principles of office management, including organization, arrangement and operation.
 Study and use of modern office appliances such as the multigraph, mimeograph, filing devices, calculating and bookkeeping machines.
-Prerequisite: Secretarial Training 1A or its equivalent.
+Prerequisite: Secretarial Training 1A or its equivatil main of the starting day ( lent.